 John D. Couris is the President & CEO of Tampa General Hospital, a nationally recognized, not-for-profit, academic, and research health system partnered with the University of South Florida.

 Since taking the helm of Tampa General in 2017, Couris has championed innovation.
-Under his leadership, Tampa General Hospital was the first healthcare provider in the state to partner with GE Healthcare to launch CareComm, a care coordination center using artificial intelligence, predictive analytics, and industrial engineering to improve safety, quality, and cost.
-Additionally, Couris has launched Tampa General Hospital InnoVentures, a venture capital fund dedicated to driving a culture of innovation within the organization, supporting early-stage startups and direct investments.
+Under his leadership, Tampa General Hospital was the first healthcare provider in the State of Florida to partner with GE Healthcare to launch CareComm, a care coordination center using artificial intelligence, predictive analytics, and industrial engineering to improve safety, quality, and cost.
+Couris has launched Tampa General Hospital Innoventures, a venture capital fund dedicated to driving a culture of innovation within the organization, supporting early-stage startups and direct investments.
 Additionally, and under Couris’ leadership, Tampa General recently opened the Global Emerging Diseases Institute, a new facility and the first of its kind in Florida devoted to clinical care, cutting-edge research, and education for emerging infectious diseases.
 Couris has led Tampa General and the region through the pandemic, collaborating with hospital systems statewide to improve health outcomes related to COVID-19.

-Couris is active in numerous industry, community, and philanthropic activities.
-He currently serves on the board of the Florida Chamber of Commerce, Florida Hospital Association, Safety Net Hospital Alliance of Florida, Valspar PGA Championship, and The Florida Aquarium.
-He is also a member of the Safety Net’s Young Presidents’ Organization (YPO) and many national healthcare associations.
+Couris is active in numerous industry, community and philanthropic activities and organizations.
+He currently serves on the boards of the Florida Hospital Association, Safety Net Hospital Alliance of Florida, Valspar PGA Championship, and The Florida Aquarium.
+Couris is a member of the Young Presidents’ Organization (YPO) and many national healthcare associations.
 Recently, he was appointed Vice Chair to both the Florida Council of 100 Healthy Florida Committee and the Florida Hospital Association Political Advisory Committee and Chair of the Advocacy Committee.
 Couris is the recipient of multiple awards, including being named to Florida Trend’s “Florida 500” list of most influential business leaders in the state and Florida Politics’ “Influence 100” list of most influential people in Florida politics.

 Executive Vice President & Chief Information Officer